-A pTRE-IRES plasmid (Takara Bio USA) was used to simultaneously express DJ-1 and EGFP, which are separated by the IRES, following the addition of doxycycline.
+A pTRE-IRES plasmid (Takara Bio USA) was used to simultaneously express DJ-1 and EGFP, which are separated by the IRES (internal ribosome entry site), following the addition of doxycycline.
 Cells were transfected with the same amount of pTET3G (Takara Bio USA) and the appropriate pTRE-IRES plasmids.
-After 24 h, medium containing 50 ng/ml doxycycline (Dox) was added to initiate expression of EGFP and DJ-1 for 24 h.
-Cells were then washed and re-plated in medium without doxycycline.
+After 24 h, media containing 50 ng/mL doxycycline (Dox) was added to initiate expression of EGFP and DJ-1 for 24 h.
+Cells were then washed and re-plated in media without doxycycline.
 This time point was considered day 0, and the time was counted forward as day +1 and +2.
 To assess the degradation process of DJ-1 in detail, cells were treated with 10 μ M CCCP, 10 μ M valinomycin, and/or 2 μ M epoxomicin following Dox-mediated induction.